gastonstat/packyourcode/packyourcode.utf8.md

 - `vignette`: this is the last yaml field which contains a special block of metadata needed by R. You only need to modify the `\VignetteIndexEntry` to provide the title of your vignette.
 The other two lines should not be changed.
 They tell R to use knitr to process the file, and that the file is encoded in UTF-8 (the only encoding you should ever use to write vignettes).

-The following screenshot shows part of the contents in the introductory vignette for our package `"cointoss"`:
+The following screenshot shows part of the contents in the introductory vignette for the working example package `"cointoss"`.
+Notice that there is a code chunk with the `library()` function in order to load the package: e.g. `library(cointos`.

 <div class="figure" style="text-align: center">
 <img src="images/vignette-rmd.png" alt="Screenshot of the vignette in cointoss" width="80%" />
-<p class="caption">(\#fig:unnamed-chunk-102)Screenshot of the vignette in cointoss</p>
+<p class="caption">(\#fig:unnamed-chunk-105)Screenshot of the vignette in cointoss</p>
 </div>